ga-curriculum/intro-to-asynchronous-programming/promises/README.md

 An example is Node's `fs/promises` module, which contains the `readFile()` method we utilized throughout this lecture.

-Promises in JavaScript can be *consumed* in various ways, including using `.then()` and `.catch()` for chaining asynchronous operations, `async`/`await` for more modern, readable, and synchronous-style code, or employing `Promise.all()` for executing multiple promises concurrently and handling their results together.
+Promises in JavaScript can be *consumed* in various ways including:

+- Using `.then()` and `.catch()` for chaining asynchronous operations.
+- `async`/`await` for more modern, readable, and synchronous-style code.
+- `Promise.all()` for executing multiple promises concurrently and handling their results together.

 > 📚 *Consuming a promise* in JavaScript refers to the process of handling the eventual result (either fulfillment or rejection) of a promise.